Quick Answer

 | Contra | Portfolio / independent-brand channel | Fit-dependent | Medium to slow | Medium |

 Toptal Best fit: You prioritize tighter matching over raw volume and can tolerate slower onboarding.
 Poor fit: You need immediate pipeline speed.
-Verify before commitment: Add current acceptance criteria after verification and confirm how long it takes you to reach active matching.
+Before commitment, verify current acceptance criteria from official platform records and confirm how long it takes you to reach active matching.

 | Platform | Best fit | Poor fit | Verify |